brave/brave-browser/CONTRIBUTING.md

 git fetch bsclifton
 ```

-Once you're set up, there's a few tips we can suggest:
+Once you're set up, there are a few tips we can suggest:

 * Make a new branch for your work.
 It helps to have a descriptive name, like `fix-fullscreen-issue`.
 * Make commits in logical units.
 If needed, run `git rebase -i` to squash commits before opening a pull request.